korynewton/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+The purpose of session are to keep track of users logged in on the server side.
+The server is able to validate that the user is logged in on each request from the client.

 1. What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt helps us to store passwords by hashing the string sent over as a password.
+Hashing uses asymetric encryption to obfuscate the plain text string that was sent by the client.
+The server is still able to verify the correct password was sent over because hashing is a deterministic function and will result in the same hashed sting everytime.

 1. What does bcrypt do to slow down attackers?
+Hashes the password a number of rounds that are unknown by the attackers.
+Each round is computationally expensive and will slow down the attackers.
+This also prevents the attacker from using a rainbow table of commonly used passwords.

 1. What are the three parts of the JSON Web Token?
+Header, payload, and signature.

 ## Project Set Up